mjvdende/screenplay-presentation/slides.md

 <!-- .slide: data-background="#6B205E" -->
 # Why screenplay

-Design patterns are solutions to general problems that software developers faced during software development. <!-- .element: class="fragment" data-fragment-index="1" -->
+Design patterns are solutions to general problems that software developers faced during software development.

-Design patterns provide a standard terminology and are specific to particular scenario. <!-- .element: class="fragment" data-fragment-index="2" -->
+Design patterns provide a standard terminology and are specific to particular scenario.

 !NOTE

-Design patterns represent the best practices used by experienced object-oriented software developers.
-Design patterns are solutions to general problems that software developers faced during software development.
-These solutions were obtained by trial and error by numerous software developers over quite a substantial period of time.
+Design patterns represent the best practices used by experienced object-oriented software developers.<br />

-For example, a singleton design pattern signifies use of single object so all developers familiar with single design pattern will make use of single object and they can tell each other that program is following a singleton pattern.
+For example, a PageObject design pattern signifies use of single object with ui specific code so all developers familiar with page object design pattern will make use of this page object and they can tell each other that program is following a Pageobject pattern.

 !SUB
 ## Page-objects

 * PageObjects are the standard for automated web testing for many years.
 * Simon Stewart wrote the original Selenium PageObject wiki entry in 2009
-* Page-objects are not user stories
 * Code smell and coding principles
 * Test suites become slow, fragile and unreliable

+!NOTE

 !SUB
 # Page-objects are not user stories